 The route travels along the same valley as the Esk Valley Railway line, which is a rural train service with frequent stops on it's journey from Middlesbrough to Whitby, although only limited services running throughout the day.

-But alongside being a cycle trail, this route out of Commondale turns out to also be a very pretty route to walk along - particularly at this time of year with all the autumnal colour.
+And aside from being a cycle trail, this route out of Commondale turns out to also be a very pretty route to walk along - particularly at this time of year with all the autumnal colour.

 |